You cannot govern what you cannot trust. And in most enterprises, the asset record can’t be and isn't trusted.

 When it’s clear that data accuracy has a huge impact on how IT and cross-functional teams support initiatives around security, compliance, cost management, and automation, it’s no surprise that many organizations are making the effort to improve their access to high-quality data.
 The matter then becomes how to do so.

 Getting better data accuracy comes down to getting a complete view of your asset lifecycle.
-If you cannot collect information and support the pillars of your business with your current tech stack, then you really should be reevaluating the technology you're investing in.
+If you cannot collect information and support the pillars of your business with your current tech stack, then you need to reevaluate the technology you're investing in and the data that feeds it.

 While many tools are not built for proper ITAM, solutions like Oomnitza deliver a unified, trusted view of your entire technology ecosystem.
 We bring IT, security, HR, and finance teams together on a single platform to show your entire inventory across hardware and software in your environment–and that delivers real results.

 Vishal Gupta of Lexmark and his team couldn’t push their Mac patch rates above ~70%.
-The issue wasn't Jamf or their other security tools — it was a lack of visibility into Apple devices.
+They realized it wasn’t because of Jamf or their other security tools.
+It was because they had no visibility into their Apple devices.
 Once they fixed the underlying IT asset data, clean records took them past 90%.

 With Oomnitza, you get: